| Costa Rica Visa Information |

 One color passport sized photograph (2 in.
 X 2 in.)

-Photocopy of your itinerary issued by your travel agency or airline, or a photocopy of your round-trip ticket to Costa Rica
+Photocopy of your itinerary issued by your travel agency, pre-paid plain or bus ticket to exit Costa Rica

 Time required to issue visa: